Best Linux Distributions for Older MacBooks

 Ubuntu is compatible with most MacBooks, although you might need to install some additional drivers or firmware for some components, such as Wi-Fi or Bluetooth.
 Ubuntu also has good performance on older MacBooks, as long as you have at least 2 GB of RAM and 25 GB of disk space.

-To install Ubuntu on your old MacBook, you need to download the ISO image file from the official website, and create a bootable USB drive using a tool like Etcher or Rufus.
+To install Ubuntu (or really any Linux distribution) on your old MacBook, you need to download the ISO image file from the official website, and create a bootable USB drive using a tool like Etcher or Rufus.
 Then, you need to boot from the USB drive by holding down the Option key while turning on your MacBook, and follow the installation instructions on the screen.

 Linux Mint